Planetbiru/MagicObject/tutorial.md

 If there is an error executing the database query, a **PDOException** will be thrown.

 Native query must be a function of a class that extends from the MagicObject class.
 In its definition, this method must call `$this->executeNativeQuery()`. `MagicObject::executeNativeQuery()` will analyze the docblock, parameters, and return type to process the given query.
+For ease and flexibility in writing code, the `MagicObject::executeNativeQuery()` function call does not pass parameters.
+Instead, the `MagicObject::executeNativeQuery()` function takes parameters from the calling function.
+Thus, changes to the parameters of the calling function do not require changes to the function definition.

 **Example:**